 Cricut Access

-If you are a serious user and you want to have access to their entire library or images and fonts, I think that this is well worth the investment.
+If you are a serious user and you want to have access to their entire library of images and fonts, I think that this is well worth the investment.
 They have several different plans ranging from $7.99-$9.99.

 You can find out which Cricut Access Plan is right for you in this post!

-You get access to over 30,000 images, 370 fonts, thousands of project ideas, and you get 10% off all purchases from Cricut.com.
+You get access to over 30,000 images, 370 fonts, and thousands of project ideas, and you get 10% off all purchases from Cricut.com.

-Your Own Images and Fonts
+Your Images and Fonts

-You can use your own images and fonts in Design Space.
-To use your own font, just install a font that you've purchased or downloaded online to your computer.
+You can use your images and fonts in Design Space.
+To use your own font, just install a font that you’ve purchased or downloaded online to your computer.
 Restart Design Space, and it should show up in your fonts.

 With images, on the left side of the Design Space platform, there is an option that says "Upload Images."
 You use this to upload the image that you want to cut - super easy.